• Natural Magic Mirror

 Against Faerie Dragons, you should try to overwhelm them with attacks, and don't worry because of the retaliation, since they will use a weak melee attack.
 Spells can be reflected by Magic Mirror, and they won't be that effective in front of the dragons' health pool.
 However, beware that the enemy might have a strong army besides the dragons at that point, so you will want to plan your strategy well.
 If there are only a few of these dragons, you might want to concentrate on the rest of the enemies then.
 This isn't a problem against neutral stacks, though.

-Even though in the game files themselves the Faerie Dragon and other neutral dragons are considered to be level 7, the official editor shows they are level 10 (8 for Faerie Dragon).
-This is either due to code limitations and impossibility of creating a unit with tier higher than 7, either because the developers didn't have time, motivation or reason to add a new creature level in the game code and invest time in that, just telling us they are level 10, respectively 8.
+Even though in the game files themselves the Faerie Dragon and other neutral dragons are considered to be level 7, the official editor shows they are level 8 (10 for the other neutral dragons).
+This is either due to code limitations and impossibility of creating a unit with tier higher than 7, either because the developers didn't have time, motivation or reason to add a new creature level in the game code and invest time in that, just telling us they are level 8, respectively 10.
 As such, even now their levels are still being debated.

 According to Jennifer Bullard's development documents, they joined the Rampart armies after almost all other kinds of dragons went extinct (including Green and Gold Dragons), the Dwarves joined Bracada and the Centaurs started complaining about 'tree-hugging wimpy druids' and left too.
 It should also be mentioned that the Druids altered the dragons' colors, so they would fit in with the rest of the army.